UnitTestBot/UTBotJava/.github/pull_request_template.md

 Please delete options that are not relevant.

+- Minor bug fix (non-breaking small changes)
-- [ ] Bug fix (non-breaking change which fixes an issue)
+- Bug fix (non-breaking change which fixes an issue)
-- [ ] New feature (non-breaking change which adds functionality)
+- New feature (non-breaking change which adds functionality)
-- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
+- Breaking change (fix or feature that would cause existing functionality to not work as expected)

 # How Has This Been Tested?